jhyland01/StreamlitLLM/README.md

 ## Contents
 Using a local LLM of your choice you can perform the usual chat, obtain help with code etc.
 You can also use the RAG page to generate responses based on the text.

+## Details
+* LLM it made available with Ollama
+* LLM indegration uses llama-index
+* Vector store for document embeddings with chromadb